mmurnaneGitHub/LogParserNotes/README.md

 # LogParserNotes
-Noes for using Log Parser to analyze server log files.
+Notes for using Log Parser to analyze server log files.

+Version 2.2